Who are the Institutional Holders in CRISPR Therapeutics AG (CRSP)?

 The top institutional shareholder in the company is ARK Investment Management, LLC with over 10.41 million shares valued at $1.59 billion.
 The investor’s holdings represent 13.81% of the CRSP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Capital International Investors with 7.43 million shares valued at $1.14 billion to account for 9.85% of the shares outstanding.
 The other top investors are Nikko Asset Management Americas, Inc. which holds 3.84 million shares representing 5.09% and valued at over $587.46 million, while Versant Venture Management, LLC holds 4.03% of the shares totaling 3.04 million with a market value of $465.53 million.

-CRISPR Therapeutics AG (NASDAQ: CRSP) is -25.79% lower on its value in year-to-date trading and has touched a low of $32.30 and a high of $220.20 in the current 52-week trading range.
+CRISPR Therapeutics AG (NASDAQ: CRSP) is -12.56% lower on its value in year-to-date trading and has touched a low of $32.30 and a high of $220.20 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CRSP stock was last observed hovering at around $114.65 in the last trading session, with the day’s loss setting it -1.03% off its average median price target of $167.50 for the next 12 months.
-It is also 45.9% off the consensus price target high of $210.00 offered by 19 analysts, but current levels are -118.5% lower than the price target low of $52.00 for the same period.
+The CRSP stock was last observed hovering at around $124.15 in the last trading session, with the day’s gains setting it 9.73% off its average median price target of $165.00 for the next 12 months.
+It is also 36.25% off the consensus price target high of $210.00 offered by 20 analysts, but current levels are -197.51% lower than the price target low of $45.00 for the same period.

-The stock witnessed a -32.28% loss in the last 1 month and extending the period to 3 months gives it a -19.11%, and is -12.77% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.28% over the week and 7.52% over the month.
+The stock witnessed a -20.10% loss in the last 1 month and extending the period to 3 months gives it a -8.60%, and is 15.92% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.55% over the week and 7.86% over the month.

 CRISPR Therapeutics AG (CRSP) Analyst Forecasts